plotski/upsies/README.rst

 * Generate standardized release name
 * Create screenshots at hand-picked or auto-generated timestamps
 * Upload screenshots to an image hosting service
+* Create ``.torrent`` file from scratch or from existing torrent file by copying piece size and piece hashes
-* Create ``.torrent`` file and add it to supported BitTorrent client or copy it to a watch directory
+* Add ``.torrent`` file to supported BitTorrent client or copy it to a watch directory
-* Identify scene releases and check if they were altered
+* Identify and verify scene releases
-* Submit metadata to a supported tracker
+* Submit generated metadata to a supported tracker
 * Do everything simultaneously

 ``upsies`` is developed on `GitHub <https://github.com/plotski/upsies>`_.